GCSChris/TinyEngine/README.md

 ### Constraints on Options 1 and 2

 The constraints are that you have to build the majority of your technology.
 3rd party libraries for a physics engine are okay, and must be cited.
 3rd party game or graphics engines may not be used (e.g. you cannot build a tech demo with Ogre3D or Unity3D).

+## Minimum Viable Product

+A Minimum Viable Product (MVP) is the smallest subset of features that you consider a project to be a success.
+Make a list below of the features you consider to be in your MVP.
+Then make a list of features that are 'stretch goals' that you think you can achieve.

+(TODO: Edit these)
+MVP
+- feature 1
+- feature 2
+- etc.

+Strecth Goals
+- features 1
+- feature 2
+- etc

 ## Requirements (For either option)